How cloud innovation is disrupting the automotive industry

 Enterprise-grade Cloud infrastructure: The variety and complexity of some workloads can stretch beyond the limits of some cloud providers, or put users in a position where they face “noisy neighbour” challenges from having a shared cloud infrastructure.
 This means another critical element to ensure is having next-generation infrastructure services available that can support a seamless lift and shift approach, so that migrated workloads are not interrupted and expensive re-engineering and redesigning of the entire architecture is avoided.

-Hybrid Cloud delivery model: Most workloads today still lie in the data centre, meaning a level of peaceful co-existence is needed across both the on-premise and the cloud worlds for a while to come.
+Hybrid Cloud delivery model: Most workloads today still lie in the data center, meaning a level of peaceful co-existence is needed across both the on-premise and the cloud worlds for a while to come.
 The cloud provider needs to offer an integrated hybrid cloud model to ensure the cohesiveness and integration across both worlds and ensure a fluid two-way communication.

 Global footprint: Needless to mention that most automotive manufacturers operate on a global scale.
-Hence, the cloud provider needs at least to mirror this global footprint by ensuring the presence of top-notch data centres across the corners of the globe.
+Hence, the cloud provider needs at least to mirror this global footprint by ensuring the presence of top-notch data centers across the corners of the globe.

 Ultimately, the players that best monetise these mountains of data will win the hearts and minds of their consumers, but it comes at a cost.